Chiesa di San Zeno Vescovo

 - E_UNESCO_HERITAGE

 The first news regarding the building comes from the pastoral visit of Bishop Barbaro in 1456.
-At that time, the church of S. Zeno was a chapel subordinate to the parish of S. Maria in Colognola.
-The original church was demolished in 1765 and rebuilt in its current forms in 1770.
-The establishment as a parish dates back to April 12, 1920.
+At that time, the church of St. Zeno was a chapel subject to the Parish of St. Mary in Colognola.
+The original church was demolished in 1765 and rebuilt in its current form in 1770.
+The establishment of the parish dates back to April 12, 1920.

 Opening times